 Our condensed consolidated financial statements are prepared in accordance with U.S. GAAP.
 The preparation of these condensed consolidated financial statements requires management to make estimates, assumptions and judgments that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the applicable periods.
-We evaluate our estimates, assumptions and judgments are based on historical experience and various other factors that we believe to be reasonable under the circumstances.
+We evaluate our estimates, assumptions and judgments on an ongoing basis.
+Our estimates, assumptions and judgments are based on historical experience and various other factors that we believe to be reasonable under the circumstances.
 Different assumptions and judgments would change the estimates used in the preparation of our condensed consolidated financial statements, which, in turn, could change the results from those reported.

 Our management's discussion and analysis of our financial condition and results of operations is based on our financial statements, which we have prepared in accordance with U.S. generally accepted accounting principles issued by the Financial Accounting Standards Board, or FASB.
-The preparation of these financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported expenses during the reporting periods.
-Actual results may differ from these estimates under different assumptions.

-Our significant accounting policies include revenue from contracts with customers which is more fully described in the notes to our condensed consolidated financial statements appearing elsewhere in this Quarterly report on Form 10-Q and our annual financial statements for the year ended December 31, 2023, including the footnotes, for a description of our significant accounting policies.
+Our significant accounting policies include revenue from contracts with customers which is more fully described in the notes to our condensed consolidated financial statements appearing elsewhere in this Quarterly Report on Form 10-Q and our annual financial statements for the year ended December 31, 2023, including the footnotes, for a description of our significant accounting policies.
 We believe that these accounting policies discussed are critical to our financial results and to the understanding of our past and future performance, as these policies relate to the more significant areas involving management's estimates and assumptions.
 We consider an accounting estimate to be critical if: (1) it requires us to make assumptions because information was not available at the time or it included matters that were highly uncertain at the time we were making our estimate; and (2) changes in the estimate could have a material impact on our financial condition or results of operations.